Puma Ignite v2 Review Facts

-With a stackheight on the higher end of traditional, this is a well-cushioned shoe but this does not create any instability, Though the Ignite v2 is a 31mm (rear) and 19mm (front), it is well balanced and the foot evenly balanced.
-The rubber of the sole unit and its compostion with a heel insert and transition line creates a solid ground contact while the upper locks the foot in place with a molded liner, heel cup, and overlays framing the sides of the shoe.
+With a stack height on the higher end of traditional, this is a well-cushioned shoe but this does not create any instability.
+Although the Ignite v2 is a 31mm (rear) and 19mm (front), it is well balanced and the foot is evenly balanced.
+The rubber of the sole unit and its composition with a heel insert and transition line create a solid ground contact while the upper locks the foot in place with a molded liner, heel cup, and overlays framing the sides of the shoe.
 The arch

 Bordering traditional and maximalist cushioning, the heel of this shoe is 31mm off the ground while the forefoot is 19mm up.
 The difference between the two represents the heel drop.
 The IGNITE v2, therefore, is 12mm.
-This is a higher drop than those with toe concerns might be less inclined to wear but that those with achilles
+This is a higher drop and those with the toe concerns might be less inclined to wear it, but that those with achilles

-While most reviewers agree that this shoe is quite narrow fitting, those that can wear it seem to love it.
+- Has a narrow fit, but those that can wear it seem to love it

-Many color options compliment the stylish look of these shoes making many reviewers happy.
+- Many color options complement the stylish look of these shoes

 As a great example of the quality for which Puma

-is well known, the Ignite v2 is a solid running, or even racing, shoe.
+is well known, the Ignite v2 is a solid running (or even racing) shoe.
 If you have narrower feet, no issues with pronation, and a need for speed, the PUMA Ignite v2 may be the shoe for you.
 In the lower end of the running shoe price range and still available in an assortment of colors, this shoe can take you the distance.
-Try it!